Robert Grieve (VC): Post-war

 Post-war he held the rank of captain in the Militia.
 He established the business of Grieve, Gardner & Co., soft-goods warehousemen, in Flinders Lane, Melbourne, and was managing director until 4 October 1957 when he died of cardiac failure.

 He was buried with military honours in Springvale cemetery.
 Grieve's medal was presented by his family to Wesley College in 1959, and has been lent to the Shrine of Remembrance, where it is on permanent display.
 Grieve was an active supporter of Wesley College for many years and contributed towards an annual scholarship.

 A home room at Wesley College is named in his honour as well as a 'Grieve Way' a street in Wodonga, Victoria.

 Family

 A son, Robert Henderson "Bob" Grieve (30 November 1924 – 15 December 2006) was a noted artist and president of the Victorian branch of the Contemporary Art Society from 1967 to 1987.

 Relation to John Grieve

 A number of references including the 1997 edition of The Register of the Victoria Cross list Sergeant Major John Grieve VC (Crimea, 1854) and Captain Robert Cuthbert Grieve (Belgium, 1917) as great uncle and great nephew.
 This connection was suggested by an article in The Times on 29 May 1964.
-The article said John Grieve sent home £75 from the Crimea to Robert Grieve and that if Robert Grieve was his brother and also emigrated, then some relationship may be established between the Crimean VC and an Australian First World War VC, Robert Grieve.
-However, descendants of both Grieve families have been in contact with each other and have found that they are not great uncle and great nephew.
+The article said John Grieve sent home £75 from the Crimea to Robert Grieve and that if Robert Grieve was his brother and also emigrated, then some relationship may be established between the two VC recipients.
+However, descendants of both Grieve families have been in contact with each other and concluded no such relationship existed.